SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** Feeling good now, as I'm starting from the very basics.

 **Link to work:** I will make some short code programs and update the link here tomorrow.

+## Day 46: April 26, 2017

+**Today's Progress**: Today I completed one more assesment of MDN and i.e. MDN-Splash-Game.

+**Thoughts:** It completed too many quick basics which we have learnt from Multemedia and Embedding articles.
+So finally feels good after finishing this.

+**Link to work:** Link to this work is https://github.com/SrRohitKandpal/MDN-Splash-Game-Assessment